vipul-devs99/vipul-devs99/README.md

 - 👋 Hi, I’m @vipul-devs99
-- ⚡ For security reasons, some projects are hidden.
-Contact me directly for access to additional work and code samples.
-Thank you!
+- ⚡ Some projects are hidden for security reasons.
+- ✉️ Contact me at mailme@vipuls.in for access to more work and code samples.

 <!---
 vipul-devs99/vipul-devs99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.